ZeroniaServer/RocketRidersWiki/gamemodes/chase.md

 ---
 ## Teams
-Unlike the other gamemodes, in Chase Mode, all players are put on one team (Blue).
+Unlike the other gamemodes, in Chase Mode, all players are put on the Blue team.
 This gamemode is a free-for-all, and friendly fire is enabled and encouraged.

 ---
 ## Objective
 The objective of **Chase Mode** is to reach the **Finish Flag** first.

-The **Finish Flag** is an indestructible checkered flag spawns on the far side of the arena.
+The **Finish Flag** is an indestructible checkered flag which spawns on top of the Yellow team base.
 Two obsidian staircases leading up to the flag are embedded in the back of the base, along with airways to facilitate movement.
-These replace the portals found in most other gamemodes
+These replace the portals found in most other gamemodes.

-Players must spawn and ride **[missiles](https://zeroniaserver.github.io/RocketRidersWiki/missiles)** to reach the **Finish Flag**, while also defending themselves and hindering other players with **[utilities](https://zeroniaserver.github.io/RocketRidersWiki/utilities)**.
+Players start on the Blue base and must spawn and ride **[missiles](https://zeroniaserver.github.io/RocketRidersWiki/missiles)** to reach the **Finish Flag**, while also defending themselves and hindering other players with **[utilities](https://zeroniaserver.github.io/RocketRidersWiki/utilities)**.

 ---
 ## Items